citation-js/isaac-chrome-extension/README.md

 # isaac-chrome-extension

-Chrome Web Extension for support of the [NWO ISAAC platform](https://www.nwo.nl/aanvraagsysteem-isaac).
+Chrome Web Extension for support of the [NWO ISAAC platform](https://www.nwo.nl/aanvraagsysteem-isaac). **This extension is not endorsed or developed by the NWO.**

 ## Usage